Welcome to MORE 2020

 Please enjoy the show / webinar / publication.

 organisations for their support:

-The show will open at 17:00 with a special launch webinar and welcome from the Head of the School of Architecture and Cities, Harry Charrington.
-This will followed by contributions from each of the participating courses, our annual student awards and will close with an exclusive musical performance.
+The launch took place on Friday 22nd January 2021 at 17:00 with a special launch webinar and welcome from the Head of the School of Architecture and Cities, Harry Charrington.
+This was followed by contributions from each of the participating courses, our annual student awards and closed with an exclusive musical performance.